-If you are a U.S. citizen or resident alien, you must file a return if your gross income for the year was at least the amount shown on the appropriate line in Table 1-1 below.
-For other filing requirements, see your tax return instructions or Publication 501, Exemptions, Standard Deduction, and Filing Information.
+If you are a U.S. citizen or resident alien, you must file a return if your gross income for the year was at least the amount shown on the appropriate line in Table 1-1.
+For other filing requirements, see your tax return instructions or Pub.
+501, Exemptions, Standard Deduction, and Filing Information.
 If you were a nonresident alien at any time during the year, the filing requirements that apply to you may be different from those that apply to U.S. citizens.
-See Publication 519, U.S. Tax Guide for Aliens.
+See Pub.
+519, U.S. Tax Guide for Aliens.

 Note.
 You must file a return if your gross income was at least the amount shown in the last column.

 |IF your filing status is. . .||AND at the end of 2016